The 47th Running of the Jeff Ruby Steaks

 the nine-furlong contest has been a testing ground for Kentucky Derby dreams.

-The win was the first in the race for Dr. Hansen and jockey Tyler Gaffalione and the fourth for trainer Mike Maker.
+The win is the first in the race for all the connections.

 March 25, 2017